tweag/python-monorepo-example/2018-05-27-hello-asterius.md

 main = print_int $ fib 10
 ```

-Before compiling `fib.hs`, we need to build `asterius` with a custom ghc (see the [Building Guide](https://tweag.github.io/asterius/building/) for details).
+Before compiling `fib.hs`, we need to build `asterius` with a custom GHC (see the [Building Guide](https://tweag.github.io/asterius/building/) for details).
 Then we can run `ahc-boot`, which compiles `base` and its dependent packages to WebAssembly.

 After that, we can simply invoke `ahc-link` like this: